tjws052009/azure-simple_2_tier_architecture/README.md

 # Overview

-This hands-on exercise demonstrates how to set up a minimal 2-tier application using Azure.
+This hands-on exercise demonstrates how to set up a simple 2-tier architecture using Azure.

 # Requirements